emilhein/golang-serverless-starter/README.md

 A starter project for playing around with Golang.

-This project shows how you can setup automatic deployment to AWS using the serverless framework and Trvis CI
+This project shows how you can setup automatic deployment to AWS using the serverless framework and Travis CI

+The serverless function simply echos back what it recieves

 ## Get started